-God removed Adam and Eve from the Garden of Eden because of disobedience, destroyed by water all people because of the wickedness of man and the evil intent of his heart (mind) except Noah, his family and selected animals.
+God removed Adam and Eve from the Garden of Eden because of disobedience, and destroyed by water all people because of the wickedness of man and the evil intent of his heart (mind) except Noah, his family and selected animals.
 Now He destroyed Sodom by fire because of grievous wickedness.
 It should be evident that disobedience and wickedness is not tolerated by God and those who practice such will also be destroyed unless they turn from their wickedness and obey the will of God.

-Questions

-1. What sin was so great that God decided to destroy Sodom?
+- 1. What sin was so great that God decided to destroy Sodom?

-A Abortion
+- O Abortion

-B Devil worship
+- O Devil worship

-C Homosexuality
+- O Homosexuality

-2. Lot chose the land east of Jordan because
+- 2. Lot chose the land east of Jordan because

-A he desired the city life offered by Sodom and Gomorrah.
+- O he desired the city life offered in Sodom and Gomorah

-B he and Abraham as they constantly argued.

-C the land appeared to be the better land.
+- C the land appeared to be the better land

-D The Bible does not say.
+- O the Bible does not say

-3. Disobedience to God caused problems
+- 3. Disobedience to God caused problems

-A in the Garden of Eden.
+- in the Garden of Eden

-B with the people in Noah's time.
+- with the people in Noah's time

-C in the cities of Sodom and Gomorrah.
+- in the cities of Sodom and Gomorrah

-D all the above.

-4. The destruction of the area around Sodom and Gomorrah only affected the men who attempted to defile the men [angels] visiting Lot.
+- 4. The destruction of the area around Sodom and Gomorrah only affected the men who attempted to defile the men [angels] visiting Lot.

+- True

-True False
+- O False

-5. Abraham pleaded with God to save the cities of Sodom and Gomorrah because of righteous people living in
+- 5. Abraham pleaded with God to save the cities of Sodom and Gomorrah because of righteous people living in these cities.

-these cities.
+- True

-True False
+- O False